The Dangers in My Heart: Manga

 The series is written and illustrated by Norio Sakurai.
 It started serialization in Akita Shoten's Weekly Shōnen Champion magazine on March 8, 2018.
 On April 10, 2018, the series was transferred to the Champion Cross manga website.
 On July 10, 2018, Akita Shoten merged Champion Cross with Champion Tap! to form their newly created manga website, Manga Cross.
 When the websites merged, the manga was transferred to Manga Cross, which was re-launched as Champion Cross in April 2024.
-As of June 2025, 12 tankōbon volumes have been released.
+The series ended serialization on September 15, 2026.
+As of January 2026, 13 tankōbon volumes have been released.

 In December 2020, Seven Seas Entertainment announced they licensed the series for English publication.
 The series is also licensed by Tong Li Publishing in Taiwan.

 Individual chapters of the series are called kartes.

-A spin-off manga written and illustrated by Haika Nanasaka, titled The Dangers in My Heart: Love Comedy ga Hajimaranai, is set to begin serialization on the same website on July 22, 2025.
+A spin-off manga written and illustrated by Haika Nanasaka, titled The Dangers in My Heart: The Romantic Comedy Won't Start (僕の心のヤバイやつ ラブコメディが始まらない, Boku no Kokoro no Yabai Yatsu Rabukomedi ga Hajimaranai), began serialization on the same website on July 22, 2025.
+The series focuses on the character Kana Ichikawa.
+The chapters have been collected into a single tankōbon volume as of January 2026.
+In May 2026, Seven Seas Entertainment announced that they had also licensed The Romantic Comedy Won't Start for English publication in January 2027.